What is nickel?

-Stainless steel produced from nickel is used in home appliances, kitchen materials and medical instruments.
+Stainless steel produced from nickel is used in a variety of home appliances, kitchen materials and medical instruments.

 Nickel is used in process plants, oil and gas, power generation and chemical production.

-Nickel has structural applications and can reinforce concrete.
+Nickel has many structural applications, like reinforcing concrete.

-You’ll find nickel in everyday electronics including mobile phones, laptops and digital cameras.
+You’ll find nickel in your everyday electronics including mobile phones, laptops and digital cameras.

 Nickel and electric cars

-Nickel makes a vital contribution to the lithium-ion batteries that power electric vehicles.
+Nickel is essential to the lithium-ion batteries that power electric vehicles.

 The key ingredient

-A 60kwh NMC811 battery needs 5kg of cobalt, 5kg of manganese, 6kg of lithium and 39kg of nickel.
+A 60kwh NMC811 battery needs 5kg of cobalt, 5kg of manganese, 6kg of lithium and 39kg of nickel to function.

-When the battery has more nickel, the vehicle can drive for longer.
+When a battery has more nickel, a vehicle can operate for longer and drive further.